ponylang/ponylang-website/content/blog/last-week-in-pony-082023.md

 We've fixed a "random memory error" bug that was introduced in Pony 0.54.1.
 You should update to 0.55.1 as soon as possible.
 It's a bad bug, fortunately, it only affects programs built with the `--debug` ponyc option.

+### We've "Dropped" FreeBSD

+FreeBSD is no longer a fully supported platform.
+We are in the process of [moving all our CI to GitHub Actions](https://www.ponylang.io/blog/2023/08/last-week-in-pony-august-13-2023/#the-great-ci-move-is-underway) and in the process, are losing our FreeBSD CI.

+We are not removing FreeBSD support from the ponyc codebase, however, we are also not making any attempt to test any changes to verify that FreeBSD works.
+Any FreeBSD support going forward will have to come from interested community members who can provide patches as needed to address any issues.

+There are no more nightly versions of ponyc for FreeBSD being built.
+The same will soon apply to ponyup and corral.

+0.55.1 was the last ponyc release that we built for FreeBSD.
+No future releases of ponyup or corral will have FreeBSD support.

+You can still build from ponyc and corral from source on FreeBSD.

 ### Pony Development Sync

 [Audio](https://sync-recordings.ponylang.io/r/2023_08_15.m4a) from the August 16th, 2023 sync is available.